Compression and Conditional Emulation of Climate Model Output: Comparisons Between Original and Decompressed Datasets

 In addition to producing small RMSPEs, the decompressed data also accurately capture the spatial-temporal dependence present in the original data.
 To see this, we plot spatial maps of averaged contrast variances, computed from the original data and from the conditionally simulated data.
-Define $\delta_{\mbox{lat}}$ and $\delta_{\mbox{lon}}$ to be displacement vectors of one pixel in latitude and longitude, respectively, so that $Y(x,t) - Y(x+\delta_{\mbox{lat}})$ is the contrast between the temperature at location $x$ time $t$ and the temperature at a location one pixel to the north at time $t$, and likewise $Y(x,t) - Y(x+\delta_{\mbox{lon}})$ is the contrast between the temperature at location $x$ time $t$ and the temperature at a location one pixel to the east at time $t$.
+Define $\delta_{\mbox{lat}}$ and $\delta_{\mbox{lon}}$ to be displacement vectors of one pixel in latitude and longitude, respectively, so that $Y(x,t) - Y(x+\delta_{\mbox{lat}},t)$ is a one pixel north-south contrast, and likewise $Y(x,t) - Y(x+\delta_{\mbox{lon}},t)$ is a one pixel east-west contrast.
 In Figure \ref{contrastall}, we plot maps of the log of

 which are, respectively, the average north-south, east-west, and one step temporal contrast variances.
-Likewise, we plot the corresponding maps for a conditional simulation at each compression level.
-A remarkable feature of our methods, is that although we did not introduce any anisotropy in the spatial dependence, the contrast variances of the conditionally simulated data closely match those of the original data, with the accuracy increasing as the compression level decreases.
+Likewise, for each compression level, we plot the corresponding maps with $Y$ replaced by $\widetilde{Y}$ (conditional simulations).
+Although we did not introduce any anisotropy in the spatial dependence of the scaled Fourier coefficients, the contrast variances of the conditionally simulated data closely match those of the original data, with the accuracy increasing as the compression level decreases.
+Lastly, Figure \ref{contrastall} also includes a map of contrast variances with $Y$ replaced by $\widehat{Y}$ (conditional expectation) for the 20:1 compression level.
+It is evident that conditional expectation maps are much too smooth in time over the oceans and also slightly too smooth in space over some land pixels.
+This oversmoothing behavior is why it is important, especially at the highest compression ratios, to use conditional simulations in the decompression step.
 The plotted maps are from the sequential selection algorithm; the distributed algorithm produced visually indistinguishable results.